w3c/wai-curricula/content/designer/forms-design.md

 Students should be able to:

-* design the placement and appearance of error messages
+* define the placement and appearance of error messages
 * specify error messages in the page title or before the form that:
   * identify the fields in error
   * describe the cause of the error
   * provide suggestions to correct the error when possible
-* apply methods to reverse, check, and confirm critical submissions, including legal, financial, and sensitive data
+* specify methods to reverse, check, and confirm critical submissions, including legal, financial, and sensitive data

 #### Teaching Ideas for Topic